nickjackolaisen/BusinessInitiaitive/_posts/comparisons/sp vs llc/2023-06-31-sole_proprietorship_vs_llc_pros_and_cons.md

 Lucky for you, the government makes it easy to give them your money by grouping Social Security and Medicare and calling it “Self-Employment Tax”.

 Calculating your Self-Employment Tax is simple.
-Complete a [1040-SE Form](https://www.irs.gov/pub/irs-pdf/f1040sse.pdf) and attach it to your regular [1040 Income Tax](https://www.irs.gov/pub/irs-pdf/f1040.pdf) and [1040-C Forms](https://www.irs.gov/pub/irs-pdf/f1040sc.pdf).
+Complete a <a href="https://www.irs.gov/pub/irs-pdf/f1040sse.pdf" target="_blank">1040-SE Form</a> and attach it to your regular <a href="https://www.irs.gov/pub/irs-pdf/f1040.pdf" target="_blank">1040 Income Tax</a> and <a href="https://www.irs.gov/pub/irs-pdf/f1040sc.pdf" target="_blank">1040-C Forms</a>.

 ## Disadvantages of Sole Proprietorships ##